About HartRAO

 Location

-The SARAO Hartebeesthoek site is located in a valley in the Magaliesberg hills, 50 km north-west of Johannesburg, in the province of Gauteng, South Africa.
+The SARAO Hartebeesthoek site is located in a valley in the Magaliesberg hills, 50 km North-West of Johannesburg, in the province of Gauteng, South Africa.

 News